granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 ## Right Hand Posture

-> Wrist straight, fingers curled under comfortably in a "C," thumb held out slightly, minimal tension
+> Wrist straight, fingers curled under comfortably in a "C," thumb out slightly, minimal tension

 Hold your hand so that your palm is facing the ground with your hand open.
 Keep your hand and wrist in a straight line with your forearm.
 Let your fingers and thumb go completely limp.